Flash Thompson: Agent Venom

 In a January 2011 interview with Newsarama, Flash Thompson was revealed "by accident" as the new host of Venom.
 Marvel confirmed Flash was to have his own comic using a military style version of Venom.
 Despite previously seeming to come to terms with the loss of his legs, Flash jumps at the dangerous offer of being bonded to the Venom symbiote, as the alien will be able to replace his legs with its own bio-mass, allowing him to walk again.
 He was written as a hero working for the military, and encountered many heroes and villains of the Marvel Universe.
 He made his premiere as Agent Venom in The Amazing Spider-Man #654 (Feb.
 2011), and continues in his own Agent Venom ongoing series following the special The Amazing Spider-Man #654.1.

 He cannot stay bonded to the Venom symbiote for more than 48 hours at a time, or the symbiote may gain complete control over him.
 The consequences of this are first seen when the suit causes Flash to go berserk and brutally slaughter a group of enemy operatives during his second mission, and again during a brawl with the Jack O'Lantern, ending with the suit putting a grenade in Jack O'Lantern's mouth.
 While on a mission in the Savage Land, Flash finds himself being hunted by Kraven the Hunter who mistakes him for Spider-Man.

 During the 2011 "Spider-Island" storyline, Agent Venom is sent in to capture the Spider-King that is fighting Firestar and Gravity.
-Agent Venom manages to capture the Spider-King who he later discovers is Steve Rogers enslaved.
-Flash disguises himself as the Spider-King to track the infestation to its source.
+Agent Venom manages to capture the Spider-King who he later discovers is Steve Rogers under the influence of The Queen.
+Flash uses the symbiote to reform himself as the Spider-King to track the infestation to its source.
 The Queen and the Jackal send him to kill Anti-Venom because he is curing people who have gained spider-powers, but his superiors order him to take him to Reed Richards to help develop a cure.
 Flash and the Venom symbiote fight each other because Flash wants to bring Anti-Venom to Richards and the symbiote wants to kill Anti-Venom for previously rejecting it.
 This leads to Venom and Anti-Venom fighting.
 Venom wins the fight and delivers Anti-Venom to Richards.
 Venom teams up with Red Hulk, X-23, Ghost Rider, and Johnny Blaze to fight Blackheart.